Internships, Research, and Clubs

 No, you need to have grades for those 3 courses factored into your major GPA before you can join.
 You may join during the semester following completion of the 3rd course.

-My GPA for my major is listed on my transcript, right?
+My G.P.A. in my major is listed on my transcript, right?

 No, actually it’s not.
 What’s listed on your transcript are your GPAs for the semester (SGPA), division (DGPA), and total average (TGPA).
-The only place to find your major GPA is to look on your Academics Requirement Report.
-Or you can do the math yourself to make sure you have a 30300 GPA in the major.
-Find the grade and grade point chart in the general catalog (listed under academic regulations), assign the correct grade point to all the Political Science classes you have taken (A=4.0, A-=3.7, etc.), and then divide the total by the number of Political Science classes you’ve taken.
+The only place to find your major GPA is to look on your Academic Requirements Report.
+Or you can do the math yourself to make sure you have a 3.300 GPA in the major.
+Find the grade and grade point chart in the general catalog (listed under academic regulations), assign the correct grade point to all the political science classes you have taken (A=4.0, A-=3.7, etc.), and then divide the total by the number of political science classes you’ve taken.
 This is your GPA in the major.

 I fit all the requirements, but no one asked me to join.
 How come?